-On February 1, 2012 Indiana became the 23rd state in the nation and the first state in the industrial Midwest to pass right-to-work legislation.
-This new status creates an even more attractive environment for businesses and entrepreneurs alike to move their operations to the Hoosier State.
-There is strong evidence that the economy is indeed growing, with companies small and large expanding operations and hiring new workers.
-With the support of the legislative and executive branches of government, businesses can be encouraged by Indiana's move to join other right-to-work states to better compete for and win America's business.
+On February 1, 2012 Indiana became the 23rd state in the an even more attractive environment for businesses Hoosier State.
+There is strong evidence that the economy is operations and hiring new workers.
+With the support of other right-to-work states to better compete for and win